 Rights to Great Decisions programs are owned by the Foreign Policy Association.
 Permission has been granted to the Georgetown University Library to stream copies of all the episodes in their entirety and make the videos available online to a worldwide audience.
 For all reproduction information contact firstname.lastname@example.org.

 Dean Peter Krogh Curriculum Vitae

 Dr. Krogh was Dean of the School of Foreign Service from 1970 to 1995.
 His former positions include White House Fellow and Special Assistant to the Secretary of State and Associate Dean of the Fletcher School of Law and Diplomacy.
 He serves on the board of the Credit Suisse Mutual Funds and of several world affairs organizations.
 To see more about Dean Krogh, see his Curriculum Vitae.

 Background Materials for the Krogh Archives

 The Finding Aid provides access to the collection of research files used by Dean Krogh in preparation for the television series.
 Included are production funding and promotional files.
-The collection is available at the Georgetown University Special Collections Research Center.
+The collection is available at the Booth Family Center for Special Collections.